 Today, stereo audio makes up a large percentage of what we listen to in music and broadcast, though mono and surround sound are also common.

-The key takeaway from this section is that stereo audio has two channels (left and right) and the differences in these channels are intended to give the illusion of a multi-directional perspective across the left-to-right panorama.
+The key takeaway from this section is that stereo audio has two channels (left and right).
+The differences in these channels are intended to give the illusion of a multi-directional perspective across the left-to-right panorama.

 What Is Audio Equalization?